oda-hub/doc-handbook/README.md

 To minimize the uncertainty on which the current development version is, we use the **master** branch for merging all new features.

-Once a release needs to be made, we create a **release-YY.MM** branch and a tag **release-YY.MM.PPPP**.
+Once a release needs to be made, we create a **release-YY.MM** branch and a tag **v-YY.MM.PPPP**.
 From that point forward, no further development will be made to the **YY.MM** version except for bugfixes.
 Every bug fix will yield in an increase of the patch level (**PPPP** part).

-Anytime a new PR is available and reviewed, this can be merged, and a new deployment can be provided.
+Instead of **staging-V.V**, we will make a deployment for review from each PR.
 This is becoming possible with the new and improved k8s cluster.
-In addition, we keep having the current development **staging** version of the platform, which can also integrate features from the **master** branches of all components.
+In addition, we continue maintain the current development **staging** version of the platform, made from tip of the **master** branches of all components.
 This one will be similar to what we did so far with the latest **staging-V.V** version.

 **This approach will go along with faster development rate, and will enable a faster roll-out of new features**.